Dre Campbell Farm

 Takeaway

 If you suspect you have snow mold, you must take action quickly.
-You can try some of the natural remedies mentioned above, but it’s always best to consult with a professional before using any kind of treatment.
+You can try some of the natural remedies mentioned above, but it’s always best to consult a professional before using any treatment.

-By taking these simple steps, you can keep your lawn healthy and free of snow mold.
+These simple steps allow you to keep your lawn healthy and free of snow mold.

 Picture via gcmonline.com